lizmat/List-Util/README.md

 Filters a list of values to remove subsequent duplicates, as judged by a string equality test.
 Preserves the order of unique elements, and retains the first value of any duplicate set.

-Note that type objects aretreated much as other string operations treat it; it compares equal to the empty string but additionally produces a warning.
+Note that type objects are treated much as other string operations treat it; it compares equal to the empty string but additionally produces a warning.
 In addition, a type object in the returned list is coerced into an empty string, so that the entire list of values returned by `uniqstr` are well-behaved as Str.

 SEE ALSO
 ========